Locally dihedral block designs and primitive groups with dihedral point stabilizers: Locally dihedral symmetric designs

 \begin{proof} The flag-transitivity of $G$ and Lemma \ref{LemmaFlagtrProperties} (b) implies that $G_B^B$ is transitive.
 The conclusion immediately follows from the fact that the only core-free subgroups of $G_B^B$ are the trivial subgroup and the conjugates of $F$. \end{proof}

-The following Lemma \ref{LemmaDihedralAction} is folklore and elementary. \begin{lemma} Suppose that $G_B^B=N{:}F\cong D_{2n}$ and $(G_B^B)_x=F$ for any $x\in B$.
+\begin{lemma} Suppose that $G_B^B=N{:}F\cong \DD_{2n}$ and $(G_B^B)_x=F$ for any $x\in B$.
 If $|N|$ is odd, then each non-identity element of $G_B^B$ fixes at most one point on $B$.
 If $|N|$ is even, then each non-identity element of $G_B^B$ either fixes no points or fixes exactly two points on $B$. \end{lemma}

-\begin{proof} If $|N|$ is odd, then $G_B^B$ is a Frobenius group with $N$ as the Frobenius kernel.
+\begin{proof} If $|N|$ is odd, then $G_B^B$ is a Frobenius group with the Frobenius kernel $N$.
 Moreover, $G_B^B$ has exactly one conjugacy class of subgroups of order 2.

 If $|N|$ is even, then $G_B^B$ has exactly 3 conjugacy classes of subgroups of order 2.
-One such class is the center $Z(G_B^B)$, contains the unique subgroup of order 2 in $N$, and the non-identity elements of groups in other two classes form a partition of $G\setminus N$.
+One such class is the center ${\rm Z}(G_B^B)$, containing the unique subgroup of order 2 in $N$.
+The non-identity elements in the other two classes form a partition of $G_B^B\setminus N$.
 Let $F_1$ and $F_2$ be the representatives of these two classes respectively.
 Since $(G_B^B)_x$ is core-free, we have $(G_B^B)_x$ is conjugate to $F_1$ or $F_2$.
-The actions of $G_B^B$ on the coset space $[G_B^B{:}F_1]$ and on the coset space $[G_B^B{:}F_2]$ are permutationally isomorphic.
+The actions of $G_B^B$ on the coset space $[G_B^B{:}F_1]$ and on the coset space $[G_B^B{:}F_2]$ are permutation isomorphic.
 In these two actions, each non-identity element of $G_B^B$ either fixes no points or fixes exactly two points. \end{proof}

-\begin{lemma} If $G_B^B$ is dihedral and $\lambda=1$, then $\D$ is the Fano plane and $G=\PSL_3(2)$ with $G_B^B\cong D_6$, in which case $G_B\cong \Sym(4)$ acts unfaithfully on $B$.
+\begin{lemma} If $G_B^B$ is dihedral and $\lambda=1$, then $\D$ is the Fano plane and $G=\PSL_3(2)$ with $G_B^B\cong \DD_6$, in which case $G_B\cong \SS_4$ acts unfaithfully on $B$.
 Moreover, if $G_B$ is dihedral, then $\lambda>1$. \end{lemma}